Skip to main content

 Enabler 3

-Increasing demand and supply flexibility to enable uptake of variable renewable energy sources
+Increasing non-fossil demand and supply flexibility

 Electricity